stevepacker/sftp-gateway/README.md

 allowing file uploads.
 The SFTP server is write-only and so there is no visiblity into the filesystem.

-On upload, the file can be saved to the local filesystem.
+* An uploaded file can be saved to the local filesystem.

-Additionally, an uploaded file can be pushed to an HTTP endpoint as a POST request.
+* An uploaded file can be pushed to an HTTP endpoint as a POST request.
+* An uploaded file can trigger an email notification.

 ### Configuration